olewsaa/amateur-radio/Q900/README.md

 It works from built in battery or from 12 V input.
 The battery can be charged using USB-C connection.

+Mine is installed onboard [Algol](https://algol.homelinux.no/) and uses an isolated backstay as HF antenna and a fiberglass 2m/70cm antenna at the masthead.

 ## CAT control
 CAT control is done via USB connection, the command set is compatible with Yaesu FT-817.
 It works ok so far.
 PTT is most important which works nicely.
 Using flrig to control mode and frequency also works fine.

 ## Pat
 Pat rely on hamlib and flrig to control the radio via CAT control and